Cycling in Wicklow

 Cycling Facilities at the Glenmalure Lodge

 The Glenmalure Lodge provides secure bicycle storage for overnight guests.
-Weary cyclists looking to soothe their aching muscles might like to specify an ensuite bedroom with a bath when booking.
 To minimise the amount of movement at the end of an arduous day, guests only have to walk down the stairs to have an informal evening meal served in the lounge followed by a nightcap, all under the same roof.

-The Cycle Superstore in Tallaght have generously donated an Air Stop track pump that is available to any cyclist struggling with a flat tyre.
 The picnic tables outside are perfect for remaining with the bikes whilst enjoying some tea and scones.
-Before heading back out to climb some more hills, take the opportunity to stock up on energy gels which are for sale behind the bar or perhaps pick up a local map of the area if you are unsure of your directions.
+Before heading back out to climb some more hills, take the opportunity to stock up on snacks, chocolate bars and water which are for sale behind the bar or perhaps pick up a local map of the area if you are unsure of your directions.
 Alternatively, if you are at the end of your day, there are coin-operated showers inside that are available for use before packing the bike up in the car and heading home.

 Military Road Cycling Tour